DanielSvub/stream/README.md

 ### Splitter

-The splitter is similar to multiplexer, but each item is written to only one of the nested channeled inputs, depending on which of the given conditions is the first satisfied by the item's value.
+The splitter is similar to multiplexer, but each item is written to only one of the nested channeled inputs, depending on which of the given conditions is the first one satisfied by the item's value.
 If the value does not satisfy any of the conditions, it goes to the default branch.
 The outputs are accessed by calling the ``Cond`` and ``Default`` methods.

 ```go
 capacity := 3